gnois/luaty/README.md

 Development
 ---

 Luaty is written in itself and transpiled to Lua.
-To modify and overwrite Luaty itself, use
+To modify and overwrite luaty itself, use
 ```
 luaty -f lt.lt .
 ```